-The SkylineTM Horizontal Lifeline System #6310 is designed for use as a portable horizontal lifeline system, durable enough for use as a permanent lifeline, yet light enough to be moved to other work locations.
-It is constructed exclusively of 3/8 - 7x19 wire rope and is available in both carbon steel (IPS) and stainless steel versions.
-It is designed to enable the user to attach to end anchorages or erected stanchions in work areas where no overhead anchor points exist.
+The SkylineTM Horizontal Lifeline System #6370 is designed for use as a portable horizontal lifeline system.
+It is constructed exclusively of 3/8 - 7x19 wire rope that is available in both carbon steel (IPS) and stainless steel.
+It is designed to enable the user to attach to end anchorages or erected tubular steel stanchions in work areas where no overhead anchor points exist.
+Its unique design allows the system to be set-up as a standard horizontal lifeline (a "straight run") system, or, by adding a second tie back head at a 90-degree angle to the first.
+It can be arranged as an "L" or quad system.
+With a quad system it is possible to run a perimeter horizontal lifeline system around a square work area with a minimum amount of additionally required equipment.

 The system, in general, is designed for use by up to 4 persons at the same time, and can span distances up to 200 ft.
 However, span length and number of persons on the system determine input energy (and therefore, final line tension) and not all combinations of span lengths and number of workers are possible.
 The user must consult the manufacturer for exact system parameters for each installation, or in the event that the system is moved.
-System parameters are provided in the form of computer generated load and Minimum Required Clearance (MRC) data that is traceable to our data and test results for each system installation.
+System parameters are provided in the form of computer generated anticipated line tension and Minimum Required Clearance (MRC) data that is traceable to actual test results for each system installation.